 - Current Resume and Letter of Interest

-- Four recent confidential references returned, including current supervisor and most recent former supervisor/evaluator, and two additional that can speak to your leadership abilities.
+- Four recent confidential references returned, including current supervisor/evaluator, most recent former supervisor/evaluator, and two additional that can speak to your leadership abilities.
 References need to have been returned no more than 18 months prior

 - A signed Release of Records form.
 If you already completed one in the past and it is still attached to your application, you do not need to complete another one.

-- Administrative License (for Assistant Principal and Principal applicants)
+- Administrative License attached (for Assistant Principal and Principal applicants

 - Select the Jobs tab

-- Select View/Apply next to the relevant job pool posting (i.e., Dean Pool)
+- Select View/Apply next to the relevant job pool posting (i.e., Assistant Principal Pool)

 - After reviewing the job specifications, click on “Apply for the Job”

-- Assistant Principal: 5 years of satisfactory certified contract experience, plus School Administrator endorsement.
+- Assistant Principal: Have completed 5 years of satisfactory certified contract experience, plus School Administrator endorsement.
 If you are currently working on your Administrator endorsement, you must complete the requirements and have your license by March 1, 2023 in order to be eligible for consideration.
 Four Confidential References, resume, and letter of interest.

-- Principal: 5 years of satisfactory certified contract experience, School Administrator endorsement, plus two years’ Assistant Principal experience (or one year AP experience plus WASL or equivalent program/education)
+- Principal: 5 years of satisfactory certified contract experience, School Administrator endorsement, plus any of the following combinations:

 Typical Level One Interview Committees:

-- Assistant Principal: Two Area Superintendents, one each - Elementary, Middle, and High School Principal, Human Resources Staff Member
+- Assistant Principal: One Area Superintendent, one each - Elementary, Middle, and High School Principal, Talent & Professional Growth Systems Staff Member

-- Principal: 5 or more Area Superintendents, Human Resources Staff Member
+- Principal: 4 or more Area Superintendents, Talent & Professional Growth Systems Staff Member

 Level Two Interview Committee Minimums: